FerreolS/Signals-and-systems-m1-tpe/lecture-notes/Lecture-notes.typ

 - High-pass filters: These filters allow high-frequency components to pass through while attenuating low-frequency components.
 They are used to eliminate low-frequency noise or drift.
 - Band-pass filters: These filters allow a specific range of frequencies to pass through while attenuating frequencies outside this range.
 They are used in applications such as audio processing and communications.
 - Band-stop filters: These filters attenuate a specific range of frequencies while allowing frequencies outside this range to pass through.
 They are used to eliminate unwanted frequency components, such as interference.
-- All-pass  filters: These filters allow all frequencies to pass through but alter the phase relationship between different frequencies.
+- All-pass filters: These filters allow all frequencies to pass through but alter the phase of the signal.

 Filters can be easily combined  by multiplying their transfer functions.
 This property is particularly useful in designing complex filtering systems by cascading simpler filters.